edwinzvavashe/mobiquity-challenge/README.md

 I went for this approach in order to do exhaustive searching of all potential package item combinations.
 I also avoided any optimizations to keep the solution readable.
-- Used combonent combosition instead of having the whole solution in a single class - the idea being that I should build a solution on the foundation of well tested combonents that are individually easy to understand and manatain the source code.
+- Used combonent combosition instead of having the whole solution in a single class - the idea being that I should build a solution on the foundation of well tested sub combonents that are individually easy to understand and manatain the source code.